YoichiroSugimoto/20211110_JMJD6_K_hydroxylation/README.md

 # Introduction

-This pipeline performs the analyses of LC-MS/MS data for "title of paper".
+This pipeline performs the analyses of LC-MS/MS data for **"Jmjd6 catalysed hydroxylation of unstructured poly-lysine domains in proteins associating with membraneless organelles"**.
+To run this pipeline, the LC-MS/MS data must have been processed by `Peaks Studio` or `Spectronaut` as described in the paper.
 Specifically, the pipeline performs the following analyses.

 0. Data preprocessing
-    - Biochemical and biophysical properties of proteins such as local charge and disorderedness are calculated here
+    - Sequence and biophysical features of proteins such as local charge and disorderedness are calculated here.
 1. Analysis of JMJD6 interactome data
     - Proteins co-immunoprecipitated with JMJD6 in the presence of DMOG are identified, and their characteristics are examined.
 2. Analysis of JMJD6 hydroxylation sites and the stoichiometry